 - Interviews conducted by Dr Margaret Simons whilst researching for the book Malcolm Fraser: The political memoirs.

 The Malcolm Fraser Collection is managed by the University of Melbourne Archives.
 You can browse the collection via the University of Melbourne Archives collection database.

 Records available for research may be used in the Cultural Collections Reading Room on the 3rd floor of the Baillieu Library.
-Material needs to be ordered at least 24 hours in advance of proposed use.
-Note that some material is restricted access and permission must be sought.
+For up to date information about collection access, see the Reading Room website.

 For further information about the collection, or to discuss you research needs please contact the reference service at email@example.com.

 The formal announcement of the presentation of the Malcolm Fraser Collection to the University of Melbourne took place on 5 May 2005.
 Mr Fraser's speech at the event outlines his association with the University and his aspirations for the collection:

 The lack of public outrage [at the anti-terror provisions] makes me feel Australia has travelled many leagues in the wrong direction since a former Chancellor of this University and some-time politician, founded the Liberal Party and in doing so emphasized, above all, maintenance of the Rule of Law, of due process under the law and equal access to the law.
 To have these papers in a place which has a firm, unshakable commitment to the Rule of Law and to Due Process, underlines a fundamental point of Australian life and a fundamental belief of my own.
 Speech by Malcolm Fraser